-Indoor live entertainment will be allowed with a Special Event Permit in restaurants, indoor event venues and concert halls.
+Indoor live entertainment will be allowed with a Special Event Permit in bars, restaurants, indoor event venues and concert halls.

 Outdoor live music is permitted, as long as the venue follows guidelines from the state fire marshal.
 Organizers must also first obtain a special event permit.
 See here for more information.

-What Types of Businesses Are Closed During Modified Phase Two?
+What Types of Businesses Are Closed During Modified Phase Three?

 The following operations and activities remain closed or prohibited: